gavinyork/zephyr3d/apps/doc/report/scene.api.md

 // @internal (undocumented)
 export function getMeshClass(): SerializableClass;

-// Warning: (ae-internal-missing-underscore) The name "getMeshMaterialInstanceUniformsClass" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal (undocumented)
-export function getMeshMaterialInstanceUniformsClass(cls: {
-    new (...args: any[]): MeshMaterial;
-}): SerializableClass;

 // Warning: (ae-internal-missing-underscore) The name "getMultiScattering" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)